The GTTP sponsors an annual Student Photography Contest. It is open to all students currently enrolled in GTTP schools in GTTP-member countries.

 Then take your photos.
 Then pick the best one to enter in the competition.

 A final word: you may not realize it, but you are an experienced consumer of images.
 You see images on social media, TV, in advertisements, in newspapers, magazines, brochures, on computers, camera phones, billboards, noticeboards, and emails.
 Some of those images engage your attention, many do not.
-Whether you win or not, this competition can help you understand better how one visual medium functions, and this knowledge will help you in your career.
+Whether you win or not, this competition can help you understand better how one visual medium can be used, and this knowledge will help you in your career.

 Guidelines and Requirements